zzyzek/sandbox/ulhp/hc-umans-companion.md

 ## ERRATA

 pg.
-58 of Uman's thesis:
+58 of Umans' thesis:

 > Let $c'$ be the ~first~ **last**  cell in this search that is alternating.